MicrosoftDocs/mesh-docs/mesh/Create/Developing for Mesh/Building your environment/physics-interactions.md

 * Various deprecated components have been removed from the main Mesh Toolkit package.
 An additional package, 'com.microsoft.mesh.physics.legacy-6.0.77.tgz', is available for this release to facilitate manual migration.
 This package can be added to a legacy project in addition to the Mesh Toolkit package.
 Any reference to a deprecated component will then continue to work in PlayMode as well as the Mesh app, but will write an error message to the Unity Console window that allows finding and manually replacing the component.
 These errors must be addressed within this release cycle; afterwards, deprecated components may silently cease to work.

-* The SharedEvents mechanism, introduced to replace the UnityEvent for connecing Mesh.Physics components, has been superceeded by the far more powerful Mesh.VisualScripting integration.
+* The SharedEvents mechanism, introduced to replace the UnityEvent for connecting Mesh.Physics components, has been superceded by the far more powerful Mesh.VisualScripting integration.
 Wherever a low-level one-to-one replacement isn't possible, we've found it useful to take a step back to the higher-level use case to construct a solution that better fits the VisualScripting paradigm.

 Most deprecated components have no one-to-one replacement, but their main use cases can now be better realized by Mesh.VisualScripting.
 If important use cases in existing content can't be migrated, contact support to request features we might have missed.